Reading Time: 4 minutes

 Some files are missing from your external hard disk

 This can be because of the presence of too many bad sectors.
 Chkdsk command can be used to fix bad sectors.

 - Run a check disk command as mentioned in 2nd and 3rd step in Scenario 2.

-If none of the above scenarios worked, try these as last step.
+If none of the above scenarios worked, try these as the last step.

-There are lot of third party hard disk diagnostic tools such as Seagate SeaTools, HDDScan, Hitachi Drive Fitness Test etc. which have additional tools to recover the drive or information inside the drive.
+There is a lot of third-party hard disk diagnostic tools such as Seagate SeaTools, HDDScan, Hitachi Drive Fitness Test etc. which have additional tools to recover the drive or information inside the drive.

 Hope you find this article useful.
 Use the comment section for feedback or if you have any queries.